vivaria/edisonrul.ing/docs/source/cards/array-of-revealing-light.md

-# ARRAY OF REVEALING LIGHT
+# Array Of Revealing Light

 > Declare 1 Type of monster. ① Any monster of the declared Type cannot declare an attack during the turn it is Normal Summoned, Flip Summoned or Special Summoned.